 The problem with public speaking is that it is seen as a skill that few have, rather than a series of behaviours that all can choose to develop.
 It is speaking in public with care as opposed to speaking in private without, and the two stages that must be accomplished are identifying which behaviours help and then repeating them as often as is needed to forge them into new habits.

-Whilst presentation skills workshop, such as Potential Energy, can raise your level of awareness in a group setting and offer exercises, processes and ideas that will help, there is no substitute for kinaesthetic learning.
+Whilst our presentation skills workshops, such as In the Wings or Potential Energy, can raise your level of awareness in a group setting and offer exercises, processes and ideas that will help, there is no substitute for kinaesthetic learning.
 This is where a Kinetic Energy one to one coaching session can help.

 During a coaching session that will last one hour or longer, you will first examine and analyse your own performance using video feedback to better understand your communication habits.
 This is then set against an exploration of your preferences and the needs of your topic and audience in order to clarify your presentation style.
 Finally, a sensitive but frank appraisal of your personality will be offered, so that you can make informed decisions about how you want to present.
 All that will then stand between you and the ability to deliver an outstanding presentation is a personalised programme of preparation, revision, rehearsal and study.
 Experience suggests that this final stage is the one that is most commonly omitted, which results in the seemingly ubiquitous problem that the vast majority of presentations are dull and boring.